AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

 ## Documentation
 ### Supported audit messages & commands:
 * authCheck:
-    * find, insert, delete, update, ...
+    * find, insert, delete, update, create, drop, ...
     * aggregate with $lookup(s) or $graphLookup(s)
 * authenticate (with error only)

 Notes:
-* For these events to be handled propertly, MongoDB access control must be set, as messages without users are removed.
+* For these events to be handled propertly, few conditions must occur:
+    * MongoDB access control must be set, as messages without users are removed.
+    * authCheck and authenticate events should not be filtered-out from the MongoDB audit log messages.
-* Other MongoDB events/messages are removed from pipeline.
+* Other MongoDB events/messages are removed from pipeline, as their data is already parsed in authcheck message.
-* Non-MongoDB events are skipped, but not removed.
+* Non-MongoDB events are skipped, but not removed (left for other filters).

 ### Supported errors: